apzhou/chainsketch/README.md

 ---
 **ChainSketch** uses the selective replacement strategy to mitigate the over-estimation issue. **ChainSketch** utilizes the hash chain and compact structure to improve memory efficiency.
 We implement the ChainSketch on OVS platform, P4-based testbed and large-scale simulations to process heavy hitter and heavy changer detection.
 The results of trace-driven tests show that, ChainSketch greatly improves the F1-Score compared with the state-of-the-art solutions.

+We build the **ChainSketch** code based on the open-source code of [MV-Sketch](https://github.com/Grace-TL/MV-Sketch) which inspired us a lot.
+We thank them for their contributions.

 ---
 ## Files and Directories